Microsoft Teams App Management

 - Can and should we track our employees’ use of external apps?
 Do we have the capacities to control this?

 Our own experience shows that these concerns are definitely justified.
-Our apps are available in the Teams app store, and we often are contacted by people who downloaded them without the knowledge of their organization.
+Our apps are available in the Teams app store, and we’re often contacted by people who downloaded them without the knowledge of their organization.

 Microsoft Teams App Management Options